libmapper/libmapper/doc/tutorials/tutorial_java.md

 dev.poll(0);
 ~~~

-If your polling is in the middle of a processing function or in response to a
-GUI event for example, non-blocking behaviour is desired.
-On the other hand if
+If your polling is in the middle of a processing function or in response to a GUI event for example, non-blocking behaviour is desired.
-you put it in the middle of a loop which reads incoming data at intervals or
-steps through a simulation for example, you can use `poll()` as your "sleep"
-function, so that it will react to network activity while waiting.
+On the other hand if you put it in the middle of a loop which reads incoming data at intervals or steps through a simulation for example, you can use `poll()` as your "sleep" function, so that it will react to network activity while waiting.

-It returns the number of messages handled, so optionally you could continue to
-call it until there are no more messages waiting.
-Of course, you should be
+It returns the number of messages handled, so optionally you could continue to call it until there are no more messages waiting.
+The same effect can be acheived by passing a negative value for the `block_ms` argument.
-careful doing that without limiting the time it will loop for, since if the
-incoming stream is fast enough you might never get anything else done!
+Of course, you should be careful doing that without limiting the time it will loop for, since if the incoming stream is fast enough you might never get anything else done!

-Note that an important difference between blocking and non-blocking polling is
-that during the blocking period, messages will be handled immediately as they
+Note that an important difference between blocking and non-blocking polling is that during the blocking period, messages will be handled immediately as they are received.
-are received.
-On the other hand, if you use your own sleep, messages will be
-queued up until you can call `poll()`; stated differently, it will
+On the other hand, if you use your own sleep, messages will be queued up until you can call `poll()`; stated differently, it will "time-quantize" the message handling.
-"time-quantize" the message handling.
-This is not necessarily bad, but you
-should be aware of this effect.
+This is not necessarily bad, but you should be aware of this effect.

+If your code has updated signal values and will not be calling `poll()` immediately, you may wish to call the function `updateMaps()`.
+This will immediately cause any outgoing maps to be processed and send their updates to the destination signal.

+### Initialization

-Since there is a delay before the device is completely initialized, it is
-sometimes useful to be able to determine this using `ready()`.
-Only when
+Since there is a delay before the device is completely initialized, it is sometimes useful to be able to determine this using `ready()`.
-`ready()` returns non-zero is it valid to use the device's name.
+Only when `ready()` returns non-zero is it valid to use the device's name.

 ## Signals

-Now that we know how to create a device and poll it, we only need to know how to
-add signals in order to give our program some input/output functionality.
-While
+Now that we know how to create a device and poll it, we only need to know how to add signals in order to give our program some input/output functionality.
-libmapper enables arbitrary connections between _any_ declared signals, we still
-find it helpful to distinguish between two type of signals: `inputs` and
+While libmapper enables arbitrary connections between _any_ declared signals, we still find it helpful to distinguish between two type of signals: `inputs` and `outputs`.
-`outputs`.

-- `outputs` signals are _sources_ of data, updated locally by their parent
+- `outputs` signals are _sources_ of data, updated locally by their parent device
-device
-- `inputs` signals are _consumers_ of data and are **not** generally updated
-locally by their parent device.
+- `inputs` signals are _consumers_ of data and are **not** generally updated locally by their parent device.

-This can become a bit confusing, since the "reverb" parameter of a sound
-synthesizer might be updated locally through user interaction with a GUI,
-however the normal use of this signal is as a _destination_ for control data
-streams so it should be defined as an `input` signal.
-Note that this
+This can become a bit confusing, since the "reverb" parameter of a sound synthesizer might be updated locally through user interaction with a GUI, however the normal use of this signal is as a _destination_ for control data streams so it should be defined as an `input` signal.
-distinction is to help with GUI organization and user-understanding –
-_libmapper_ enables connections from input signals and to output signals if
+Note that this distinction is to help with GUI organization and user-understanding – _libmapper_ enables connections from input signals and to output signals if desired.
-desired.

 ### Creating a signal

-We'll start with creating a "sender", so we will first talk about how to update
+We'll start with creating a "sender", so we will first talk about how to update output signals.
-output signals.
-A signal requires a bit more information than a device, much of
-which is optional:
+A signal requires a bit more information than a device, much of which is optional:

 * a name for the signal (must be unique within a device's inputs or outputs)
 * the signal's vector length